de-jcup/winfoom/README.md

 }
 ```

-Now edit the `http_config.json` file again to fill in the required fields:
+Edit the `http_config.json` file again to fill in the required fields:

 ```
 {